UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

 The tasting notes feature is a must have for John who likes to keep detailed notes on all wines he tastes.
-Being able to quickly create/edit a note makes this feature learnable for Sally and Lauren as the learn more about wine and do more tastings.
+Being able to quickly create/edit a note makes this feature learnable for Sally and Lauren as they learn more about wine and do more tastings.

 ![image](artboards/Tasting%20Notes.png)